DimitarChristoff/primish/README.md

 ```

 Have fun, examples in `./examples/` and also look at the `spec` folder (jasmine-node test runner).
-Most examples in the docs are runnable, just edit the code and press `run this`, then look at your console.
+Most examples in the docs are runnable, just edit the code and press `run`, then look at your console.

+A more complex example can be seen in [Epik](http://dimitarchristoff.github.io/epik/), a fully fledged MVC framework
+built on top of primish and lodash.

 ## License